Staff and Leadership

 President-Chief Executive Officers

-With experience as a robust U.S.-based President-CEO team, Lisabeth and Joe Marziello are renowned for successfully creating high-performing organizations by building organizational, financial, and board capacity and infrastructure.
-Before taking leadership of the Boys & Girls Clubs of Philadelphia, they managed multi-faceted operations in Oregon, Wisconsin, and New York.
-Their leadership transformed all of these clubs into outstanding youth guidance and development organizations with quality staff, facilities, and programs supported by financial stability and clearly defined standards.
-Since coming to Philadelphia in August 2012, the Marziellos have raised over $100 million in revenue to support programming, operations, and capital investment.
-Their leadership has resulted in improved financial stability and security, new innovative programming, growth of membership and services, and substantial improvements to club facilities.
+With experience as a robust U.S. based President-CEO team, Lisabeth and Joe Marziello are renown for successfully creating high-performing organizations by building organizational, financial and board infrastructure.
+The current footprint of the Boys & Girls Clubs of Philadelphia employs over 220 employees, servicing 22 locations throughout the Metro area.
+Before taking leadership of the Boys & Girls Clubs of Philadelphia, the Marziello’ s managed multi-faceted operations in Oregon, Wisconsin, and New York.
+Their leadership transformed all these Clubs into outstanding youth guidance and development organizations with quality staff, facilities, and programs supported by financial stability and clearly defined standards.
+Since coming to Philadelphia, the Marziellos have raised over $120 million in revenue to support programming, operations, and capital investment.
+Their leadership has resulted in improved financial stability and security, new innovative programming, growth of membership and services, and substantial improvements to Club facilities.

-After taking leadership of BGCP, the Marziellos eliminated the organization’s $2 million operating deficit.
-For the last five years, BGCP has realized an average operating surplus of over $800,000 annually, with a 400% increase in donor support from FY13 to FY20.
+After taking leadership of BGCP, the Marziellos eliminated the organization’s debilitating operating deficit.
+For the last five years, BGCP has realized an average operating surplus of over $1.7M annually, with a 600% increase in donor support from FY13 to FY22.
 Even as they increased revenue, the Marziellos have reduced BGCP’s reliance on program fees by increasing funds from individual donors and community support, as well as private and public grants.
-A key to this success was building brand awareness through the introduction of the Philly Showcase of Wine, Cheese, and Beer, which raised over $2.9 million dollars in its 9th year, a 2000% increase when compared with the organization's 2012 Spring Gala.
+A key to this success was building brand awareness through the introduction of the Philly Showcase of Wine, Cheese, and Beer (now Coach’s Private Reserve Dinner) which raised over $3.1 million dollars in its 11th year, a 4,033.33% increase when compared with the organizations 2012 Spring Gala.
 While increasing revenue, the Marziellos have worked diligently to reduce debt and control spending.
-From FY13 to FY20, they tripled the size of the organization's endowment and eliminated 100% of long-term debt, helping set a path for long-term fiscal stability.
+From FY13 to FY20, they quintupled the size of the organization's endowment and eliminated 100% of long-term debt, helping set a path for long-term fiscal stability.

-In 2015, the Marziellos launched a Bold Change for Kids campaign to raise the funds needed to transform an aging, dilapidated, Boys & Girls Club facilities into state-of-the-art Clubs for youth.
-Over the last four years, they have secured over $20 million in capital funds.
-In the fall of 2019, they broke ground on the Germantown Club, which has since been named after the Founder of Comcast Corp., Ralph J. Roberts.
+Notably, the Marziellos launched a Bold Change for Kids campaign to raise the funds needed to transform aging, dilapidated, Boys & Girls Club facilities into state-of-the-art Clubs for youth.
+Over the last four years, they have secured over $25 million in capital funds.
+In the fall of 2019, they broke ground on the 27,000 sq. ft.
+Germantown Club, which has since been named after the Founder of Comcast Corp., Ralph J. Roberts.

 During the Covid-19 pandemic, the Marziellos strength in crisis management exceeded all expectations.
-Their team became essential workers with the development of the D.E.F.Y (Digital Education for Youth) virtual platform, they served over 350,000 meals at 15 locations to low-income families over a 14-month time span, they retained over 220 employee positions, provided in-person programming at 15 locations, raised over $15M in donor support, and strategically continued their Philly Showcase of Wine, Cheese & Beer “Coach’s Private Reserve Dinner”, under an illuminated tent, along the Delaware River, in addition to their annual Michael Chapman Memorial Golf Outing, raising close to $3M with these special events.
+Their team became essential workers with the development of the D.E.F.Y (Digital Education for Youth) virtual platform, they served over 350,000 meals at 15 locations to low income families over a 14 month time span, they retained over 220 employee positions, provided in-person programming at 15 locations, raised over $15M in donor support, and strategically continued their Philly Showcase of Wine, Cheese & Beer “Coach’s Private Reserve Dinner”, under an illuminated open-air tent, along the Delaware River, in addition to their annual Michael Chapman Memorial Golf Outing, raising over $3M with these events during a global pandemic.

-Lisabeth and Joseph Marziello received their Bachelor of Arts degrees from Whittier College in Whittier, CA. Before joining the Boys & Girls Club movement, Lisabeth worked in marketing/advertising for several Los Angeles companies, including Backer Spielvogel Bates; Foote, Cone & Belding; and Eisaman, Johns & Laws.
-Joseph joined the Pittsfield Boys Club at the age of seven; as an adult, he started his career at the Boys Clubs of Fullerton, CA before taking the nation by storm with Lisabeth.
+Lisabeth & Joseph Marziello received their Bachelor of Arts degrees from Whittier College in Whittier, CA. Before joining the Boys & Girls Club movement, Lisabeth worked in marketing/advertising for several Los Angeles companies including Backer Spielvogel Bates; Foote, Cone & Belding; and Eisaman, Johns & Laws.
+Joseph joined the Pittsfield Boys Club at the age of seven; as an adult he started his career at the Boys Clubs of Fullerton, CA before taking the nation by storm with Lisabeth.

 Chief Financial Officer